Philipp van Limborch

-Philipp van Limborch (19 June 1633 – 30 April 1712) was a Dutch Remonstrant theologian.
+Philipp van Limborch (19 June 1633 – 30 April 1712) was a Dutch Remonstrant theologian and a fierce opponent of the philosophy of Baruch Spinoza's in the Tractatus Theologico-Politicus.
+He befriended John Locke, who lived in voluntary political exile in the Netherlands (1683-88).

 Biography

 Limborch was born on 19 June 1633 in Amsterdam, where his father was a lawyer.
 He received his education at Utrecht, at Leiden, in his native city, and finally at Utrecht University, which he entered in 1652.
 In 1657 he became a Remonstrant pastor at Gouda, and in 1667 he was transferred to Amsterdam, where, in the following year, the office of professor of theology in the Remonstrant seminary was added to his pastoral charge.
-He was a friend of John Locke, whose A Letter Concerning Toleration was likely addressed to, and first published by, Philipp van Limborch.
-He died in Amsterdam on 30 April 1712.
+He was a friend of John Locke, living in exile in the Dutch Republic, whose A Letter Concerning Toleration was likely addressed to, and first published by, Philipp van Limborch.
+Limborch died in Amsterdam on 30 April 1712.

 Theology

 Many scholars argue that Limborch diverged substantially from Jacobus Arminius and Arminianism as it was originally taught.
 Others place him far closer to the broader orthodox Remonstrant tradition.
 He embraced Rationalism and a more optimistic view of anthropology.
 Some say that he practically denied total depravity and assimilated prevenient grace to common grace.
 For Limborch, man is deprived of the knowledge which informs the intellect, but the will is fully capable within itself, if it is informed by the intellect, to will and perform the good in general.
 However, he still denied that man can attain the full good (that is, ultimate salvation) without an internal movement of grace which grants to man things otherwise impossible for him.